What You’ll Need to Become a Graphic Designer

 How to Become a Graphic Designer: Education, Training, and Qualifications

-Although a sense of creativity, originality, excellent communication skills, and a familiarity with computer graphics and design software are desirable, planning your continued education requires careful preparation, including a portfolio that you’ve cultivated throughout high school.
-Many universities recommend that students complete a year of basic art and design courses during high school.
-It’s essential to find out the specific requirements for the school or university you’re applying to and retrieve as much information as possible from your high school’s art department, guidance counselors, and other administration to help you get started in the application process.
+Although a sense of creativity, style, originality, excellent communication skills, and a familiarity with computer graphics, animation, and design software are desirable, planning your continued education requires careful preparation, including a visual portfolio of creative work that you’ve cultivated throughout high school.
+Many universities recommend that students complete a year of basic art and design courses during high school to develop and learn the fundamentals of art and design.
+It’s essential for students to find out the specific requirements for the school or university you’re applying to and retrieve as much information as possible from your high school’s art department, guidance counselors, and other administration to help you learn and get started in the application process.

 For most entry-level and advanced graphic design positions, you will need a minimum of a bachelor’s degree from an accredited university, college, or private design school.
 However, if you are seeking an associate’s degree, you can obtain your certification from a variety of schools.
 Upon graduation, a 2-year degree will allow you to try assistant-level positions within the graphic design field.
 For those who already possess a bachelor’s degree in another major, you can complete a 2 or 3-year program in graphic design to learn the technical requirements and receive the certification needed to pursue a career in this field.
 If you are going back to college (continuing education), it’s usually best to contact the admissions office of whatever school you’re applying to find out the application process and what will be required (i.e., portfolio samples, transcripts, resume, etc.).